Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/getting-started/introduction.md

 redirect_from: "/getting-started/"
 ---

-Bootstrap is the world's most popular framework for building responsive, mobile-first sites and applications.
+Boosted is a fork of Bootstrap which is the world's most popular framework for building responsive, mobile-first sites and applications.
 Inside you'll find high quality HTML, CSS, and JavaScript to make starting any project easier than ever.

 Here's how to quickly get started with the necessary Boosted files and a template starter page.